sainink0309/crashlens/README.md

 ## 🚀 What is CrashLens?

-CrashLens is a CLI tool that scans Langfuse-style JSONL logs of GPT API usage and detects token waste patterns like retry loops, fallback storms, and inefficient GPT-4 usage.
+CrashLens is a CLI tool that scans Langfuse-style JSONL logs of GPT API usage and detects token waste patterns like retry loops, fallback storms, and inefficient expensive model usage.
 It estimates monthly cost waste and prints Slack-style or Markdown alerts to stdout.
 All processing is 100% local — no internet access, no SDK, no YAML input required.

 ## ⚡ Features